aetperf/aetperf.github.io/_posts/2021-03-24-Quick-data-exploration-with-pandas,-matplotlib-and-seaborn.md

-Now we pivot the table suwh that each column corresponds to a department:
+Now we pivot the table such that each column corresponds to a department:

 ```python